Jscina/PyPass/README.md

 The default login is Username: username Password: password.
 You will be able to change this using a built in function in the application.
 DO NOT DELETE THIS FILE AS YOU WILL NOT BE ABLE TO LOG IN WITHOUT IT!

+To install (Linux):

+        Move the all the files from src into the main folder and create two empty text files called usernames.txt and passwords.txt.
+        Run this command:
+                pip install cryptography PyQt5
+       Then execute with the following command inside the directory: python PyPass.py